CityDoc-UK’s Premier Vaccine Specialists

 CityDoc is a trusted provider of expert medical services at our clinics throughout the UK, with nearly 50 travel clinics in London and 100+ Nationwide you can be sure to find a clinic nearby.
 Established in 2006 we have over 250 000 registered clients

-There is a current national shortage, meaning some of our other UK locations will be without supply or limited supply.
-Expected back to full supply by June 1st.
+There has been a recent national shortage, meaning some of our other UK locations will be without supply or limited supply.
+Expected back to full supply August.

 Our Canary Wharf, Moorgate and Oxford Circus have a good supply and you book for these locations by telephone.
 You can reserve appointments a maximum one month in advance.
 No online booking or walk in please.